-On the following pages you will find information on our extensive meetings programmes, on how to become a member of our Society and, via the Newsletters we used to publish, a lot about how we function and how we relate to The Dickens Felowship in London, its extensive satalite Felowships throughout the world and its annual Dickens Conference, which our Society last hosted in 2015.
+The following pages provide information on our meetings programmes and on how you can become a member of our Society.
+There is also a lot of information about how we function and how we relate to The Dickens Fellowship, its Fellowships throughout the world and its annual Dickens Conferences.

 "I remember how I thought of all the solitary places under the night sky where I had slept, and how I prayed that I never might be houseless any more, and might never forget the houseless."